-The agency will focus a more concerted effort on sustainability and green building practices that will improve energy efficiency, reduce energy consumption and conserve environmental resources.
-Specialized training will be offered to the code enforcement, design and building development communities.
+In conjunction with the efforts at the national level, the agency will focus a more concerted effort on sustainability, high performance, and green building practices that will improve energy efficiency, reduce energy consumption, and conserve environmental resources.
+Specialized training will be offered to the code enforcement, and planning, design, construction, and building development communities.